Your basket is currently empty!

 This neurotransmitter is crucial for learning and memory functions.

-Additionally, brain stimulation techniques like transcranial magnetic stimulation (TMS) have shown promise in improving cognitive function in older adults.
+Additionally, brain stimulation techniques, such as transcranial magnetic stimulation (TMS), have shown promise in enhancing cognitive function in older adults.

-Alternative therapies are another avenue to explore when looking at cognitive decline treatments.
+Alternative therapies are another avenue to explore when considering treatments for cognitive decline.

 Some studies have found that practices such as acupuncture, meditation, and yoga can improve various aspects of cognition, including attention, processing speed, and working memory.

-While these might not be conventional medical treatments, they offer additional ways to support brain health alongside more traditional methods.
+While these may not be conventional medical treatments, they offer additional ways to support brain health in conjunction with more traditional methods.

 It’s important to remember that each person’s experience with cognitive decline is unique; therefore, finding the right combination of therapies may require some trial and error.